OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ---
-title: Use the Yeoman generator to create an Office Add-in that uses SSO
+title: Use the Yeoman generator to create an Office Add-in that uses SSO (preview)
 description: Use the Yeoman generator to build a Node.js Office Add-in that uses single sign-on (preview). ms.date: 01/08/2020 ms.prod: non-product-specific
 localization_priority: Priority
 ---

-# Use the Yeoman generator to create an Office Add-in that uses single sign-on (SSO)
+# Use the Yeoman generator to create an Office Add-in that uses single sign-on (preview)

 In this article, you'll walk through the process of using the Yeoman generator to create an Office Add-in for Excel, Word, or PowerPoint that uses single sign-on (SSO).